basicallydan/danhough.com/_posts/2015-05-23-backbone-mixins.markdown

 **EDIT 25/05/2015 @ 20:42BST:** Made a note at the top of my mistaken understanding of the difference between mixins and composition.
 D'oh!

-**EDIT 25/05/2015 @ 21:03BST:** Rewrote small sections to properly describe the pattern being used here.
+**EDIT 25/05/2015 @ 21:03BST:** When this post was originally written it was mistakenly called "Composition - not inheritance - in Backbone".
 Some friendly folks on Reddit pointed out that what I'm describing is a **mixin** pattern and **not** composition.
 Somewhere along the line, I got composition confused with mixins - I apologise - so I have rewritten parts of the article to use the correct term.
 The meaning has not changed, only the term being used.
 Thanks.

 Discuss this on [Hacker News](https://news.ycombinator.com/item?id=9600586) if you like.